 Logbook Import

-The Logbook Import feature uses AI to transcribe scanned aircraft logbook pages into structured digital entries.
-It can process images of handwritten or typed maintenance logbook pages and extract individual entries with dates, descriptions, hours, and signoff information.
+The Logbook Import feature uploads scanned aircraft logbook pages as documents and, when an AI provider is configured, can also transcribe them into structured digital entries with dates, descriptions, hours, and signoff information.

 Accessing the Import Page

-Navigate to the Logbook Import page from the navigation menu.
+Click Import Logbooks in the navigation bar to access this page.
 This feature is available to aircraft owners.

 Note

-The import feature requires at least one AI provider to be configured by the system administrator (Anthropic API key for Claude, or an Ollama instance URL for self-hosted models).
-If no provider is configured, the import page will not be available.
+AI transcription requires at least one AI provider to be configured by the system administrator (Anthropic API key for Claude, or an Ollama instance URL for self-hosted models).
+If no provider is configured, the page operates in upload-only mode: images are saved as documents but no logbook entries are extracted.

 Uploading Source Files